Iran set to free 5 U.S. citizens in exchange for access to billions of dollars in blocked funds

 Washington — President Biden has signed off on a politically charged agreement with Iran to bring home five American citizens in exchange for the regime gaining access in the coming weeks to billions of dollars in blocked funds sitting outside the heavily sanctioned country, CBS News has learned.

-Some $6 billion of that money currently sits in a restricted bank account in South Korea that is inaccessible to the Iranian regime.
+Some $6 billion of that money currently sits in a restricted bank account in South Korea that is inaccessible to the heavily sanctioned Iranian regime.

-Jared Genser, a pro bono attorney for the family of prisoner Siamak Namazi, said in a statement Thursday that the family had received "direct visual confirmation" that three of the prisoners — Namazi, Emad Shargi and Morad Tahbaz — had been taken from the notorious Evin Prison on their way to be released under house arrest.
-A fourth unidentified American was seen at a prison office with the other three and was believed to have also been moved to house arrest, the statement said.

-Genser said the families had been informed yesterday by the Biden administration that it expected the four Americans detained at the prison to be moved to stay at a hotel under guard by Iranian officials.
-They will not immediately return to U.S. soil.

-A fifth American already held under house arrest will also be part of the agreement.
+The prisoners involved in the agreement include Siamak Namazi, who has been held in Iran for nearly eight years; Emad Shargi, a Washington, D.C., resident; and Morad Tahbaz, a U.S.-U.K. national.
+Two other Americans who wish to remain unidentified will also be part of the agreement, a source familiar with the deal said.

+Namazi, Shargi, Tahbaz and one of the unidentified prisoners were released from Iran's notorious Evin Prison under house arrest on Thursday, according to the White House and an attorney for Namazi's family.
+The fifth prisoner had already been held under house arrest.

-Adrienne Watson, a spokesperson for the National Security Council, confirmed their release in a statement, and said "negotiations for their eventual release remain ongoing and are delicate."
+Adrienne Watson, a spokesperson for the National Security Council, confirmed the five prisoners had been placed under house arrest and said "negotiations for their eventual release remain ongoing and are delicate."
 She said the prisoners "should have never been detained in the first place," and that the Biden administration "will not rest until they are all back home in the United States."

+The Iranian mission to the United Nations told CBS News that the U.S. and Iran had both agreed to "reciprocally release and pardon five prisoners."
+In response, a U.S. official said no one had been released from U.S. custody as part of a deal to date.

-Babak Namazi, Siamak's brother, called the development "a positive change" but said "we will not rest until Siamak and others are back home; we continue to count the days until this can happen.
-We have suffered tremendously and indescribably for eight horrific years and wish only to be reunited again as a family."
+Babak Namazi, Siamak's brother, called the Americans' release "a positive change" but said "we will not rest until Siamak and others are back home."

-Neda Sharghi, Emad's sister, released a statement citing the reports but indicating there was known date of return yet.

-"My family has faith in the work that President Biden and government officials have undertaken to bring our families home and hope to receive that news soon," she said
+"We have suffered tremendously and indescribably for eight horrific years and wish only to be reunited again as a family," Babak Namazi said.

 The deal with Iran

-The first step in the Biden administration's deal involved transferring the four Americans to house arrest in Tehran, where they will live in more humane conditions while waiting for the agreement to be consummated.
+A source familiar with the deal said it will be considered complete once the Americans return to U.S. soil, which could be as soon as September, though the source acknowledged the diplomacy is highly sensitive and dependent on Iran following through with its end of the process.

-Under the terms of the arrangement, the $6 billion will be transferred to a bank account in a third country over the coming weeks, at which point Iran will gain access to it.
+Under the terms of the arrangement, the $6 billion will be transferred to a bank account in a third country over the coming weeks, and Iran will then gain access to it.
 Officials in two Western-allied countries told CBS News that Qatar will be the country to hold those funds in restricted accounts.

+The U.S. is not lifting any sanctions or giving any cash to Tehran, a source familiar with the deal insisted.
+The source said any transfers of funds would be carefully overseen by the U.S. Treasury Department to make sure they comply with existing sanctions and that the restricted funds are used for trade purposes that are permitted.

 Speaking to "Face the Nation" on July 16, White House national security adviser Jake Sullivan confirmed efforts were underway to bring home four American prisoners, but claimed there was no deal within reach at that time.
 Since then, and amid ongoing indirect diplomatic outreach, a fifth American was detained by Iran.
 All five Americans are expected to be released back to their families in the coming weeks.